mguery/mguery/README.md

 ### Hi there, I'm Marjy! 👋🏾

-(as in MAR-GEE)
+(as in Mar-GEE)

 I'm a Tech Consultant with a background in admin and customer support.
 I help creative and tech consultants improve client experience and simplify business operations.

 Here's what I'm up to:

 - 🔭 Studying for the AWS Solutions Architect Associate exam
-- 🤓 Learning Docker, Kubernetes, Python, et francais avec Duo
+- 🤓 Learning Kubernetes, Python, Ansible, et francais avec Duo
 - 📖 Reading AWS study guides
 - ✍🏾 Creating content on [YouTube](https://www.youtube.com/channel/UCH45NDaOXaxnGw5RBBgYQOg) and [the blog](https://msguery.net/blog)
 - 💬 Ask me about how to improve client experience, managing projects and clients, Asana, WordPress